Ukrainian Comedian Faces Crazed Hecklers

 chance that Trump made Starmer crouch on all fours and rode him around like a rodeo bull.

-Well, I just think what he should have done is insist on Charles divorcing Camilla and marrying him instead so that he can be the Queen of England.
+Well, I just think what he should have done is insist uh on charles divorcing camilla and marrying him instead so that he can be the queen of england

-amidst a trademark welter of half-truths, malinformative deceptions and outright bullshit, said to Zelensky, right now you guys are going around and forcing conscripts to the front lines because you have manpower problems.
+uh to be honest i'd i'd be in favour of that just because of the lack of actual executive power that monarchs and their consorts have these days uh jd vance um amidst a trademark welter of half-truths malinformative deceptions and outright bullshit said uh to zelensky right now you guys are going around and forcing conscripts to the front lines because you have manpower problems.

 But sadly, that's